 We don't start with the right answers.
 We start with the wrong ones — because that's where real learning begins.
 Our approach is grounded in standardised diagnostic instruments like the FCI and TUG-K, and three decades of published physics education research — not opinion.

-Every module in the FundaFirst HS arc uses the same rigorous framework: diagnose the specific misconception, create cognitive conflict that destabilizes it, then rebuild understanding from operational definitions and first principles.
+Every diagnostic uses the same rigorous framework: surface the specific misconception, create cognitive conflict that destabilizes it, then provide structured guidance for rebuilding understanding from first principles.
 The traps we target are documented across multiple research traditions — from Trowbridge & McDermott's position-velocity confusion studies to Hestenes' Force Concept Inventory and beyond.

 Carefully designed diagnostic assessments surface the specific misconceptions a student holds — not just whether they got the answer right, but which wrong mental model they're using.
-Students are mapped to diagnostic bands with targeted intervention pathways.
+Students are mapped to misconception clusters with clear intervention pathways.

 We present scenarios designed to make the misconception fail.
 When a student's wrong model produces an absurd prediction, the cognitive conflict creates genuine readiness for the correct concept.
 This is trap-first teaching — it works because it respects how minds actually change.